MythX744/YumBookie/README.md

 ## Project Description
-This project involves creating a recipe website with a diverse collection of recipes across various cuisines, dietary preferences, and skill levels using Spring Boot.
+This project involves creating a recipe website with a diverse collection of recipes across various cuisines, dietary preferences, and skill levels using the Spring Boot framework.
 Users can effortlessly search, filter, and explore recipes tailored to their preferences.
 The platform allows registered users to create personalized profiles, enabling them to save favorites, share their recipes, and engage with the cooking community.
 A visually appealing and user-friendly interface enhances the browsing experience,